egonw/reply/README.md

 search a fast route, you already found it a few years ago.
 You spent money on buying the fast route.

+However, SpringerNature repeatedly advocate deals with research nations that put BMC at an disadvantage [4].
+By explicitly excluding 100% CC-BY journals from national deals, authors are actively encouraged to publish in paywalled and hybrid journals.
+I do not see how that is a fast track.

-Of course, what you mean is, how can we ensure a non-disruptive route for the closed journals.
+I can only guess what you mean.
+Maybe, how can we ensure a non-disruptive route for the closed journals.
-The sentence claims to be for all primary research, but I think you mean for research that people want to publish in glossy journals.
+The sentence claims to be for all primary research, but I assume you mean for research that people want to publish in glossy journals.

 The whole idea that some journals are expensive because you need to reject so many articles,